AlexHarn/bfrv1_icetray/snowstorm/resources/docs/config.rst

         sigma: [*sigma0*, *sigma1*]

 .. note:
-    There is currently no option for sampling parameters for one perturber according to two different distributions.
+    There is currently no option for sampling parameters for one parametrization according to two different distributions.

-The above distributions can be used for all perturbers listed in :ref:`SnowStorm Perturbers <snowstorm_perturbers>` except for the IceWavePlusModes which needs different identifiers:
+The above distributions can be used for all parametrizations listed in :ref:`SnowStorm Parametrizations <snowstorm_parametrizations>` except for the IceWavePlusModes which need different identifiers:

 .. code-block:: yaml